 Fairly soon after the interview, the council will meet to share impressions, pray together and discern whether God is leading them to make a decision to recommend this candidate to the congregation for Call.
-Each council member might share a response to the question "What is the Spirit telling you
+Each council member might share a response to the question "What is the Spirit telling you about this candidate?"

-Section 8, Meeting & Calling a Pastor Page 1 of 8 about this candidate?"
 Share concerns as well as positives.
 Those involved in the compensation negotiation will share the results of that private conversation with the pastoral candidate.
 Then, asking for the Spirit's guidance, the council votes on the question of recommending this candidate to the congregation for Call as its new pastor.
 The vote requires a simple majority; a full consensus of the council may not be possible.
 The council also votes to recommend the compensation package to the congregation.